CommonAccord/Site-Org/Doc/02/Sec/NDA_Sec_Rep_NotViolate3PartyRight.01.md

 Ti=Representation Against Violation of Third-Party Intellectual Property Rights

-sec=Neither {Party} will communicate any information to the other {Party} in violation of the proprietary rights of any third party.
+sec={The_Disclosing_Party} represents that its communication of {Confidential_Information} to {the_Receiving_Party} does not violate any law or proprietary rights of, or agreement with, any third party.

 =[01/Agt/Bit/Secs/01]